Chipotle BBQ Sauce (Quick & Easy!)

 Plus I think it’s a fun way to recreate your favorite restaurant-style sauces, especially when it’s a special chipotle-flavored sauce like this one that you don’t commonly find available in the grocery store.

-The best part is that this sauce only takes 5 minutes to thicken up and comes together on the stovetop – no blender or food processor required!
+In fact, the best part is that this sauce only takes 5 minutes to thicken up and comes together on the stovetop – no blender or food processor required!

 Process & Tips